Historical Context of Adverse Possession Laws in Florida

 Additionally, promptly addressing any signs of trespassing or unlawful entry is crucial; this includes repairing broken locks or securing windows immediately.
 Legal measures include posting “No Trespassing” signs prominently around the property to reinforce legal boundaries and intentions.

-By taking these steps, property owners minimize the risk of squatters establishing residency and claiming rights under Florida law.
+By doing these things, property owners lower the chance that squatters will move in and claim rights under Florida law.

 Can You Kick Out a Squatter in Florida?